 Need fast drainage.
 Species in particular benefit from rock garden conditions.
 Usually short lived (3 or 4 years).
 Hybrids and selections tend to be easier to grow than wild species alongside regular garden plants; wild kinds may die quickly if given too-rich soil and too much water.
 In dry years or with restricted water, however, plants of wild species may thrive.Penstemon centranthifolius

 Native to Coast Ranges of California.
-To 2– 3 ft. tall,1 1/2–2 ft. wide, with waxy gray leaves that vary from lance shaped to oval.
+Grows to 2– 3 ft. tall and 1 1/2–2 ft. wide, with waxy gray leaves that vary from lance shaped to oval.
 Long spikes of narrow bright red flowers in spring or early summer.

 Dense, compact shrub grows to 2 1/2 ft. high and 4–6 ft. wide.
 Woolly, wrinkled leaves are sage ...

 A 6–10-in. bundle of tiny green fiber optic cables would make an uncanny likeness of this sedge....

 Grows to 6–8 ft. tall and wide, with gray foliage and light purple flowers.
 ‘Green Cloud&r...